-e) The socio-economic impact if the activity:

-The socio-economic aspects are known and not complicated, the proposal is for the upgrading and expansion of a hotel and as such the construction costs will inject capital into the companies that will provide services, in addition to wages for the builders and labourers undertaking the construction phase.
+- e) The socio-economic impact if the activity: - The socio-economic aspects are known and not complicated, the proposal is for the upgrading and expansion of a hotel and as such the construction costs will inject capital into the companies that will provide services, in addition to wages for the builders and labourers undertaking the construction phase.
 Additionally, it will accommodate more guests and lead to increased tourism into the Plettenberg Bay area.
-Please also see Section G.8.

-f) The likely impact of the proposed activity on the coastal environment including the cumulative effect of its impact together with those of existing activities: All impacts of the proposed activities can be mitigated to a low or very low significance after mitigation.
-Please also see Section I.1 for a summary of the impacts post mitigation.

-g) The likely impact of coastal environmental processes on the proposed activity:
+Please also see Section G.8. - f) The likely impact of the proposed activity on the coastal environment including the cumulative effect of its impact together with those of existing activities: - All impacts of the proposed activities can be mitigated to a low or very low significance after mitigation.
+Please also see Section 1.1 for a summary of the impacts post mitigation. - g) The likely impact of coastal environmental processes on the proposed activity:

 The location of the mouth may be considered as being in a dynamic equilibrium as a function of fluvial flooding, prevailing sea level and ocean storm events.
 The implication is that the conditions which led to the need to construct the revetment during 2007/2008 should be expected to recur in future.
 However, the current rock revetment can withstand those weather events if maintained.
+The coastal engineer (Allan Wijnberg) has seen all previous and updated layouts and footprints and stands by his original assessment.

 3.4.
 Explain how estuary management plans (if applicable) has influenced the proposed development.

 (Source: Renovation of Milkwood Manor House and Expansion of the Public Car Park at Lookout Beach, Plettenberg Bay, Estuarine Impact Assessment.
 Prepared by J.M.
-Dabrowski (PhD), Confluent Environmental Pty (Ltd), 2 August 2024) Keurbooms-Bitou Estuary Management Plan: Estuaries are recognised as particularly sensitive and dynamic ecosystems and the National Environmental Management: Integrated Coastal Management Act (No. 24 of 2008, as amended by Act 36 of 2014) (ICMA), via the prescriptions of the South African National Estuarine Management Protocol (the Protocol), require Estuary Management Plans (EMPs) to be prepared for estuaries in order to create informed platforms for efficient and coordinated estuarine management.
-To this end, the Keurbooms EMP was compiled in 2017 (DEADP, 2018) and provides a detailed situation assessment of the estuary as well as management objects aimed at achieving an agreed upon vision for the estuary which is as follows: "From catchment to coast, the Keurbooms and Bitou systems will be harmoniously managed through active participation to maintain their biodiversity in order to attract visitors, promote
+Dabrowski (PhD), Confluent Environmental Pty (Ltd), 2 August 2024)

+Keurbooms-Bitou Estuary Management Plan:

+Estuaries are recognised as particularly sensitive and dynamic ecosystems and the National Environmental Management: Integrated Coastal Management Act (No. 24 of 2008, as amended by Act 36 of 2014) (ICMA), via the prescriptions of the South African National Estuarine Management Protocol (the Protocol), require Estuary Management Plans (EMPs) to be prepared for estuaries in order to create informed platforms for efficient and coordinated estuarine management.
+To this end, the Keurbooms EMP was compiled in 2017 (DEADP, 2018) and provides a detailed situation assessment of the estuary as well as management objects aimed at achieving an agreed upon vision for the estuary which is as follows:

+"From catchment to coast, the Keurbooms and Bitou systems will be harmoniously managed through active participation to maintain their biodiversity in order to attract visitors, promote education, create awareness, and preserve the cultural, natural and recreational heritage for (the benefit of) all (South Africans)."